manueldg1/manueldg1/README.md

 - **Current Research Internship:** Conducting a **research internship in Lisbon** as part of my Erasmus Traineeship, focusing on my **Master’s thesis**:
   **"Emotion Recognition in Multimodal Contents Through Large Vision-and-Language Models."**

-These experiences have strengthened my **discipline, resilience, and ability to work independently and collaboratively** in diverse environments.
+These experiences have enhanced my adaptability to international environments, strengthened my ability to work both independently and in teams, and fostered discipline, determination, and a strong curiosity for machine learning.

 ---